 Commercial pet crab food should be the staple of their diet.
 There are a variety of different moist and dry crab foods available.
 These vitamin enriched foods will help ensure your pets stay happy and healthy.

 Since hermit crabs are not picky, many different foods can be treats.
 There are commercially available pet treats or you can treat your pets with other foods.
-Fresh fruits and vegetables, raisins, oatmeal, crackers, popcorn, and many other foods can be given as treats.
+Fresh fruits and vegetables, raisins, oatmeal, unsalted crackers, unsalted popcorn, and many other foods can be given as treats.
 Crickets or mealworms can also be given as treats.
 Both live and dead insects are available at most pet stores.